meta-llama/llama-models/README.md

 huggingface-cli download meta-llama/Meta-Llama-3.1-8B-Instruct --include "original/*" --local-dir meta-llama/Meta-Llama-3.1-8B-Instruct
 ```

+**NOTE** The original native weights of meta-llama/Meta-Llama-3.1-405B would not be available through this HugginFace repo.

 - To use with transformers, the following [pipeline](https://huggingface.co/docs/transformers/en/main_classes/pipelines) snippet will download and cache the weights:

   ```python